skycoin/User-Manuals/Updating the Firmware of your Skywallet.md

 <Reusing the screenshot of the warning message in the Hardware wallet window by highlighting the update firmware button>

-Once you have clicked on either of these buttons, the following dialogue box with the warning message to **backup your Seed** will appear on your computer:
+Once you have clicked on either the "Update" button or "Update Firmware" button, the following dialogue box with the warning message to **backup your Seed** will appear on your computer:

 <Warning message to start the device in bootloader mode and backup the Seed>